Monday, December 23, 2024

 Another challenge that customs faced was the development of infrastructure during war.
 Last year, the construction of two checkpoints was completed in the Chernivtsi region on the border with Romania.
 In addition, Ukraine is expanding the practice of joint control, in particular on the Ukrainian-Moldovan border.

-At a time when the Ukrainian customs, despite the war, complies with international norms and standards, the customs of the aggressor country at the state level is engaged in smuggling, disguised with the euphemisms of “gray” or “parallel” imports.
+While the Ukrainian customs, despite the war, complies with international norms and standards, the customs of the aggressor country at the state level is engaged in smuggling, disguised with the euphemisms of “gray” or “parallel” imports.
 Ukraine, the EU and partner countries supported the suspension of the work of Russia and Belarus in the World Customs Organization.

 The war failed to slow down European integration